-This section applies to the characteristics and occupation of the individual who is the operator, i.e., owner, senior partner, or person in charge of this place.
+This section applies to the characteristics and occupation of the individual owner, operator, senior partner, or person in charge for the type of organization reported in section 19 of the form.

-For Individual or Family Operations (Sole Proprietorship) - Complete this section for the operator.
+For Individual or Family Operation (Sole Proprietorship) - Complete this section for the operator.

-For Partnership Operations -- Complete items 1 through 5 and 7 (of this section) for the "Senior Partner."
-The "Senior Partner" is the individual who is mainly responsible for the agricultural operations on this place, or is the oldest partner if all share equally in the day-to-day management decisions.
-For item 6 (Principal Occupation) include the total work time of all members of the partnership together.
+For Partnership Operations - Complete items 1 through 5 and 7 (of this section) for the "Senior Partner."
+The "Senior Partner is the individual who is mainly responsible for the agricultural operations on this place.
+Consider the oldest partner as the "Senior Partner" if each shares equally in the day-to-day management decisions.
+For item 6 (Principal Occupation) consider all members of the partnership together.
 Please include as "Farming" worktime at all types of agricultural enterprises, including specialties, such as greenhouses, nurseries, mushrooms, ranching, feed lots, broiler feeding, etc.

-For Incorporated and Other Operations (Cooperatives, Estates, etc. - Complete section 20 for the person in charge, such as a hired manager, business manager, or other person primarily responsible for the operation of the farm or ranch business.
+For Incorporated and Other Operations (Cooperatives, Estates, etc.) - Complete section 20 for the person in charge, such as hired manager, business manager, or other person primarily responsible for the on-site, day-to-day operation of the farm or ranch business.

-Section 22 - COMMERCIAL FERTILIZER Report the number of acres on which commercial fertilizer was applied during 1978.
-If some acres were fertilized more than once, report the acres ONLY ONCE.
+Section 22 - COMMERCIAL FERTILIZER

+Report acres on which commercial fertilizer was applied during 1978.
+If some acres where fertilized more than once, report acres ONLY ONCE.